Dialogues in Human Geography

 Dialogues in Human Geography is a triannual peer-reviewed academic journal covering human geography.
 It was established in 2011 and is published by SAGE Publishing.
-The journal's founding editor was Rob Kitchin (Maynooth University) and the current managing editor is Reuben Rose-Redwood (University of Victoria).
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 27.000, ranking it 1st out of 85 journals in the category "Geography."
+The journal's founding editor was Rob Kitchin (Maynooth University) and the current Editor-in-Chief is Reuben Rose-Redwood (University of Victoria).
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 8.2, ranking it 2nd out of 172 journals in the category "Geography."

+In 2022, the related journal Dialogues in Urban Research was started, with Clark University geographer Mark Davidson as Editor-in-Chief.